 The only problem with this is that the front of the house is about 60 feet long.
 It will take me a while to put up that many lights.
 I'm also not sure we can find light strands that will extend all the way across the front of our house from the outdoor electrical sockets without drawing more power than recommended.

-This is a light kit that you place in the yard in front of your house.
-It contains an LED spot light and a rotating mirror ball in weather-resistant packaging.
-The Chelsea Light Flurries Projector will throw a pattern of light that looks like light flurries on any wall you point it at.
-The pattern is up to 60 feet high and 40 feet wide-- perfect for the front of our house.
+This is a laser light kit that you place in the yard in front of your house.
+It contains a laser projector in weather-resistant packaging.
+The Star Shower Laser Magic Projector will throw a pattern of lights that looks like Santa, Snowmen, the North Star, or a pattern of dots on any wall that you point it at.
+The potential size of the projected light pattern is much larger than the older LED projectors and looks perfect for the front of our house.

 The manufacturer says that set-up time is less than 10 minutes.
-Instructions walk you through the steps to create the pattern and speed of snow fall that you desire.
+Instructions walk you through the steps to place the projector in your yard, select the laser design to be projected and the colors to be used.
 It sounds like a good alternative to stringing lights on a large house, or a nice complement to other Christmas and Hannukah light displays.

-Update: We've recommended a product like this since 2005, and receive positive feedback each year from readers who've purchased the LED snow effect projector that we recommend.
+Update: We've recommended a product like this since 2005, and receive positive feedback each year from readers who've purchased the laser and LED projectors that we recommend.